JesseZhuang/CSAPP/csapp/01.tour/notes.md

 For virtual memory to work, a sophisticated interaction is required between the hardware and the operating system software, including a hardware translation of every address generated by the processor.
 The basic idea is to store the contents of a process’s virtual memory on disk, and then use the main memory as a cache for the disk.

-### Files
+### 1.7.4 Files

 Every I/O device, including disks, keyboards, displays, and even networks, is modeled as a file.
+When the system copies a sequence of bytes from main memory to the network adapter, the data flows across the network to another machine, instead of, say, to a local disk drive.

+## 1.8 Systems Communicated Using Networks

+From the point of view of an individual system, the network can be viewed as just another I/O device.

-## Important Themes
+## 1.9 Important Themes

-### Concurrency and Parallelism
+### 1.9.1 Concurrency and Parallelism

 ![](intel.core.i7.png)